 5 Oct 1941

 11.02 hrs, Bay of Biscay, inbound: the Blenheim Z7406 (1404 Met Flt RAF/A, pilot P/O Jack Coleman) sighted U-565 while searching for U-563 after unsuccessfully attacking her 30 minutes earlier.
 A 250lb A/S bomb dropped in a head-on attack actually hit the net deflector and conning tower of the diving U-boat and bounced off without exploding.
-The aircrew apparently misinterpreted the rapid dive of the U-boat at a heavy angle and claimed a sinking, but the boat in fact escaped unscathed.
+The aircrew apparently misinterpreted the rapid dive of the U-boat at steep angle and claimed a sinking, but the boat in fact escaped unscathed.
 (Sources: KTB U-565/ADM 199-1782)

 23 Apr 1942

 Mediterranean, off Sidi Barrani: a British aircraft dropped three bombs on the boat which caused only slight damage.